KenyansaAmenya/time-series-analysis/README.md

 This would separate data loading, feature engineering, modeling, and evaluation logic from notebook exploration.

 ## License
+Felix Amenya
 No license file is currently included.
-Add a license before redistributing or reusing this project publicly.
+Feel free to Clone this project and use it to learn.